 - Serve your Turkish celeriac soup wiith garlic and mint sauce — and more fresh dill, if desired.

 - Place a medium-sized skillet on medium-high heat, then add the remaining olive oil.

 - When the oil is ready, add the smashed garlic and cook until they turned darker.

 - Add the dried mint, mix, then take the skillet off the heat.

 - Set aside for serving.

-- Make sure you only use plain yogurt for this recipe.
-Any other type will affect the flavor of the celeriac soup.
+- Cook’s Tip #1: Make sure you only use plain yogurt for this Turkish celeriac soup recipe.
+Any other type will affect the flavor of the soup.

-- Vegetable stock is generally used, but chicken stock can also be an option.
+- Cook’s Tip #2: Vegetable stock is generally used, but chicken stock can also be an option.

-- If you still see portions of yogurt after boiling, use the immersion hand blender again to get a smooth texture for the soup.
+- Cook’s Tip #3: If you still see portions of yogurt after boiling, use the immersion blender again to get a smooth texture for the soup.

-- Do not replace dried mint with fresh mint.
+- Cook’s Tip #4: Do not replace dried mint with fresh mint.
 There is a hint of earthiness and smokiness in the dried ones that blend so well with this creamy celeriac soup’s flavor.